OggiDanailov/class_January_2018/week6/day1/day1.md

 http://guides.rubyonrails.org/active_record_basics.html

 - Object-relational mapping - converting data between two different programs/languages
+The ORM is Object Relational Mapper.
+The ORM in Rails is a way to use SQL without using SQL statements.
+Essentially, an ORM allows you to use objects to connect to tables in a relational database.
+ActiveRecord is the most popular Rails ORM.

 - Active Records - allows you to write sequel as Ruby objects.
-It represents Ruby objects converted from SQL
+It represents Ruby objects converted from SQL.
+Active Record, properly defined, is a design pattern where an object is represented as a record on a table in a relational database

 - CRUD
 - MVC
 - RESTful protocol - representational state transfer